xonq/tutorials/assembly.md

 ### 2. Assembling
 #### Accessing SPAdes assembler
 When using SPAdes, you have to activate the SPAdes singularity container, which gives you access to SPAdes software.
+You do not need the container active for the rest of this tutorial, but we will use a special job submission command to invoke the container later on.
+For now, if you want to try opening the container and accessing the software run the following command:
+```
+singularity run /fs/project/PAS1046/software/containers/spades/spades_3.14.1.sif
+spades.py --help
+```

 Only use the container to run the software within it, otherwise you will experience weird errors.
 Also, the container should NOT be active when submitting jobs that use the container - the procedure for job submission is explained below.
 To exit the container, press `CTRL` + `D`, or type `exit`.
-```
-singularity run /fs/project/PAS1046/software/containers/spades/spades_3.14.1.sif
-```

-Activate the container and run `spades.py --help` for more information relevant to your use case.
-You do not need the container active for the rest of the tutorial.
+Now try running `spades --help`.
+You'll probably get an error, do you see why?
+If not, no worries, you will get more familiar as you go.

 #### EXAMPLE1: Illumina 150 bp paired-end
 Create a plain text (UTF-8) file with the following command, save it as an `.sh` file, and transfer to OSC: